pcaversaccio/swissdlt-production/README.md

 use the password that you created correctly with unlocking either via `geth --unlock <YOUR_ACCOUNT_ADDRESS> --password <YOUR_PASSWORD>` or, and this is **NOT RECOMMENDED**

-`screen -S node1 geth --datadir node1/ --syncmode 'full'  --gcmode=archive  --port 30311 --rpc --rpcaddr 'localhost' --rpccorsdomain "*" --rpcport 8540 --rpcapi 'personal,eth,net,web3,txpool,miner'  --networkid 99 --gasprice '1' -unlock 'ACCOUNTADDRESSwithoutTHE_0x' --password node1/passwort.txt --mine --allow-insecure-unlock`
+`screen -S node-prod geth --datadir node-prod/ --syncmode 'full'  --gcmode=archive  --port 30312 --rpc --rpcaddr 'localhost' --rpccorsdomain "*" --rpcport 8550 --rpcapi 'personal,eth,net,web3,txpool,miner'  --networkid 999 --gasprice '1' -unlock 'ACCOUNTADDRESSwithoutTHE_0x' --password node-prod/passwort.txt --mine --allow-insecure-unlock`

 you could put this screen command in a startup script eg. `./start-node_validating.sh`